chrismuntean/Pursuit-Alert/README.md

-# Stalker detection using ALPR
+### Counter surveillance system that detects vehicles that may be following you using ALPR